lukemccrea/Textify/README.md

 ---
 *Note: Textify makes use of the HTML canvas.
 Because of this, Textify only works within browsers and does not work in Node.js*

+# How to Fix Image Distortion

+If you try to display the textified image, you may get a distorted image.
+This is because all the characters do not have a height and width of the same value.
+In order to fix this, use square characters, or display the textified image using a font that makes all the characters have the same height and width.